visual-layer/visuallayer/README.md

 ![image](./imgs/issues.png)

-vl-datasets provides a convenient way to access these datasets in Python.
+`vl-datasets` provides a convenient way to access these datasets in Python.

-Alternativey, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.
+Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

 You can use the listed images in the `.csv` to improve the model by re-labeling the them or just simply remove it from the dataset.